 There are very few, if any, of the men who indulge in these vices, who feel perfectly sure that such a course of action will lead them eventually to premature death.
 Such is the penalty of Mâyâ.
 The "vices" will not escape their punishment; but it is the cause, not the effect, that will be punished, especially an unforeseen, though probable effect.
-As well call a man a "suicide" who meets his death in a storm at sea, as one who kills himself with "over-study."
+As well call a man a "suicide" who meets his death in a storm at sea, as one who kills himself with "over-study".
 Water is liable to drown a man, and too much brain work to produce a softening of the brain matter which may carry him away.
-In such a case no one ought to cross the Kalapani, nor even to take a bath for fear of getting faint in it and drowned (for we all know of such cases), nor should a man do his duty, least of all sacrifice himself for even a laudable and highly beneficial cause as many of us do.
-Motive is everything. and man is punished in a case of direct responsibility, never otherwise.
+In such a case no one ought to cross the Kâlapâni, nor even to take a bath for fear of getting faint in it and drowned (for we all know of such cases), nor should a man do his duty, least of all sacrifice himself for even a laudable and highly beneficial cause as many of us do.
+Motive is everything, and man is punished in a case of direct responsibility, never otherwise.
 In the victim's case the natural hour of death was anticipated accidentally, while in that of the suicide death is brought on voluntarily and with a full and deliberate knowledge of its immediate consequences.
 Thus a man who causes his death in a fit of temporary insanity is not a felo de se, to the great grief and often trouble of the Life Insurance Companies.
-Nor is he left a prey to the temptations of the Kâma Loka, but falls asleep like any other victim.
-A Guiteau will not remain in the earth's atmosphere with his higher principles over him, inactive and paralyzed, still there.
-Guiteau is gone into a state during the period of which he will be ever firing at his President, thereby tossing into confusion and shuffling the destinies of millions of persons; where he will be ever tried and ever hanged, bathing in the reflections of his deeds and thoughts, especially those he indulged in on the scaffold.
+Nor is he left a prey to the temptations of the Kâmaloka, but falls asleep like any other victim.

-The population of Kâma Loka is thus recruited with a peculiarly dangerous element by all the acts of violence, legal and illegal, which wrench the physical body from the soul, and send the latter into Kâma Loka, clad in the body of desires, throbbing with pulses of hatred, passion, emotion, palpitating with longings for revenge, with unsatiated lusts.
+The population of Kâmoloka is thus recruited with a peculiarly dangerous element by all the acts of violence, legal and illegal, which wrench the physical body from the soul and send the latter into Kâmaloka clad in the desire body, throbbing with pulses of hatred, passion, emotion, palpitating with longings for revenge, with unsatiated lusts.
 A murderer in the body is not a pleasant member of society, but a murderer suddenly expelled from the body is a far more dangerous entity; society may protect itself against the first, but in its present state of ignorance it is defenceless as against the second.

-Finally, the Immortal Triad sets itself free from the body of desires, and passes out of Kâma Loka; the Higher Manas draws back its Ray, coloured with the life-scenes it has passed through, and carrying with it the experiences gained through the personality it has informed.
+Finally, the Immortal Triad sets itself free from the desire body, and passes out of Kâmaloka; the Higher Manas draws back its Ray, coloured with the life-scenes it has passed through, and carrying with it the experiences gained through the personality it has informed.
 The labourer is called in from the field, and he returns home bearing his sheaves with him, rich or poor, according to the fruitage of the life.
-When the Triad has quitted Kâma Loka, it passes wholly out of the sphere of earth attractions:
+When the Triad has quitted Kâmaloka, it passes wholly out of the sphere of earth attractions:

-As soon as it has stepped outside the Kâma Loka-crossed the "Golden Bridge" leading to the "Seven Golden Mountains"-the Ego can confabulate no more with easy-going mediums.
+As soon as it has stepped outside the Kâmaloka-crossed the "Golden Bridge" leading to the "Seven Golden Mountains"-the Ego can confabulate no more with easygoing mediums.

 There are some exceptional possibilities of reaching such an Ego, that will be explained later, but the Ego is out of the reach of the ordinary medium and cannot be recalled into the earth-sphere.
-But ere we follow the further course of the Triad, we must consider the fate of the now deserted Kâma Rûpa, lest as a mere reliquum in Kâma Loka.
+But ere we follow the further course of the Triad, we must consider the fate of the now deserted desire body, left as a mere reliquum in Kâmaloka.